metapixel

 Before ruling out any college or university, do a little research on the types of scholarships and financial aid offered at the institutions you are considering.
 Private colleges offer a wide array of scholarships based on academics, interests, leadership and talent.
 College decisions should be about your fit and feel and knowing you belong, not just about cost.
 At Maryville College, for over 200 years, we have historically awarded generous scholarship and financial aid packages.
-As we continue to invest in our students, we are excited to increase our current on-campus scholarships, and announce our Scots Legacy Award.
-Every admitted student is eligible for the Scots Legacy Award valued at $20,000 to become part of our residential community.
-And that’s just the beginning of our financial scholarships!
-Our on-campus scholarships range from $20,000 to full-tuition!
+As we continue to invest in our students, we are excited to increase our current on-campus scholarships.
+Our on-campus scholarships range from $16,000 to full-tuition!
 Become a Scot and join the Legacy that is Maryville College!
 In addition to scholarships based on outstanding academic and personal achievement, MC offers scholarships that reward leadership skills as well as excellence in music, art or theatre.
 Maryville also participates in the Bonner Scholars program, which provides scholarship assistance to students in exchange for community service.

 * IMPORTANT MC FACTS *